antonnia29/PythonCourse-ML-AI/README.md

+1. KMeans_task -
-1. KMeans_task - in this task we look at using the decision tree classifier on titanic dataset.
+2. Decision Tree Titanic - in this task we look at using the decision tree classifier on titanic dataset.
 Import matplotlib, sklearn metrics and tree.
 As part of data preprocessing for the classifiers, One-Hot encoding is used to assign label to the sex and embarked datasets, before splitting and pruning data. then determined most suitable max_depth value against accuracy score.
 The feature importance shows which of the x features are most important against the y feature.